F4de10/plant-monitor/README.md

 #### Prerequisites

-- Raspberry Pi Pico WH with MicroPython firmware installed
+- Raspberry Pi Pico WH
 - MQTT broker running on your network (like Mosquitto)
 - Python IDE (VS Code with PyMakr extension or Thonny)